+As architects, we wanted to merge garden and shelter.
+We conceived of a home as collection of one-story pavilions with the garden at its center.
+We wanted the house to surround the garden to create an experience that is sanctuary-like and has a sense of stillness and calm.
+The oddly shaped parcel was challenging but allowed us to expand the gardens and resulted in one pavilion being slightly off axis with the others, ultimately creating greater interest.
+To maximize light the main pavilions run in an east/west orientation.
 The garden is divided into two principal rooms connected by a water course that falls from the street towards the lake and represents a journey from the mountain to the sea.
 The pavilions are connected by a covered walkway that runs most of the length of the property knitting the pavilions together.
 The interplay between garden and structures weaves a complex interplay in a dance that enhances both.
 The result is a living experience filled with surprise and delight as the garden reveals its many secrets.
 The question one asks: is the garden the foil for the architecture or is the architecture the foil for the garden?

 To prevent the home from becoming dark we lifted each roof up on ultra-thin steel posts to allow a continuous band of clerestory windows.
 Each roof seems to defy gravity as if balanced on pins thereby maximizing the available light.
 The sun’s direct rays are shielded by the overhanging eves producing a soft even glow while allowing the winter sun to warm the interior.
 We designed pairs of ultra-thin steel columns to support the roof and the covered walkway and add to the home’s weightless quality, reminiscent of Japanese post and beam structures.
 One of the aha moments in the designing of the house was the realization that the rooms needed to live under these floating roofs.
 To accomplish this, we came up with the novel idea to use interior glass panels above the interior walls that allowed visibility through the buildings and enhanced the floating illusion, this detail became another signature of the project.

 Due to the weather in the Northwest, there are limited outdoor living months.
 To extend the time one can enjoy the indoor/outdoor living large overhangs were integrated into the design.
 The exterior terrace was designed with an ultra-thin fourteen-foot-deep cantilevered roof.
 This dramatic gravity defying cantilever allowed us to eliminate all columns which allowed unobstructed views of the lake and mountains.
 This was a challenge to achieve from a structural standpoint resulting in much debate between the owner, architect, and structural engineer to get it right.
 Our client won the day by insisting on the removal of the columns which proved to be one of the best design decisions made and the most important feature for the livability of the house by extending outdoor living from early spring all the way to late fall.

+Nothing is more important in designing a courtyard house than to have excellent visibility from within.
+Floor to ceiling glass was used extensively throughout the home to frame each unique view of the garden as almost a painting.
+The energy codes were carefully negotiated to make for an efficient thermal dwelling.
 We designed a ceiling clad with cedar planks for its beauty and for its sound absorption to allow our clients to have large gatherings comfortably.
 No exposed nails were used in the ceilings.
 Each plank is separated by a half inch to allow sound to be absorbed into the sound insulation in the cavity above.

-Architecture: Stuart Silk Architects
+Architecture: Stuart Silk Architects - Stuart Silk, Design Principal

-Landscape Architecture: Land Morphology; Landscape Design
+Landscape Architecture: Land Morphology - Richard Hartlage, Design Principal

-Construction: Mercer Builders
+Construction: Mercer Builders - Doug Payne, Principal